 Technical RFID requirements are independent from UID.
 Any existing UID label requirements remain regardless of the RFID requirement.
 RFID requirements do not supersede or replace any other marking/labeling requirements.

-The IUID initiative involves assigning a globally unique, unambiguous data set to identify tangible assets to ensure data integrity and quality throughout the life of the product.
+The IUID initiative involves assigning a globally unique, unambiguous data set to identify tangible assets to ensure quality data integrity and quality throughout the life of the product.
 UID DFARS clauses 252.211.7003 and 252.211.7007 require that a 2D symbol be directly attached to, or embedded into the item.
-This 2D symbol and the unique identifier it carries becomes a permanent part of the item.
+This 2D symbol and the unique identifier it carries becomes managed & a permanent part of the item.
 The Department of Defense uses 2D symbols to track individual items throughout their entire product lifecycle.
 Passive RFID DFARS clause 252.211.7006 requires that passive RFID be applied to the packaging for the purpose of asset visibility while in-transit, in-storage, in-use, or in-maintenance.
 RFID tags are attached to the packaging and to larger container consolidation levels.
 The information contained on the tag is no longer utilized after the packaging or container has been opened.

-MIL-STD-129 : MILITARY MARKING FOR SHIPMENT AND STORAGE
+MIL-STD-129: MILITARY MARKING FOR SHIPMENT AND DATA STORAGE

 Levels of protection.
 A means of specifying the minimum preservation and packing that a given item requires to assure that it is not degraded during shipment and storage.

 Military preservation.
-Preservation designed to protect an item during shipment, handling, indeterminate storage, and distribution to consignees worldwide
+With the help of our partners Preservation designed to protect an item during shipment, handling, indeterminate storage, and distribution to consignees worldwide

 Military levels of packing.
 The packaging levels are level A, which provides maximum protection to meet the most severe worldwide shipment, handling, and storage conditions; and level B, which provides protection to meet moderate worldwide shipment, handling, and storage conditions.

 Packaging.
 The processes and procedures used to protect materiel from deterioration, damage, or both.
 It includes cleaning, drying, preserving, packing, marking, and unitizing.

 Preservation.
-The processes and procedures used to protect materiel against corrosion, deterioration, and physical damage during shipment, handling, and storage; application of protective measures, including cleaning, drying, preservative materials, barrier materials, cushioning, and containers when necessary.
+The processes and procedures used to protect material against corrosion, deterioration, and physical damage during shipment, handling, and storage; application of protective measures, including cleaning, drying, preservative materials, barrier materials, cushioning, and containers when necessary.
 Military methods of preservation are defined in MIL-STD-2073-1.